10 Places To Sell Broken Tv For Cash

 Craigslist

-Craigslist is an online classifieds website where people can buy and sell goods and services.
-Craigslist has been around almost as long as eBay and offers a wide range of categories where users can post items for sale.
+Craigslist has been around almost as long as eBay and has a wide range of categories where users can post items for sale.

 Facebook Marketplace